byu-cpe/ecen625/_labs/lab_graphs.md

 * Practice C++ skills.

 ## Preliminary
+1. Make sure you have gone through the [Lab Setup]({% link _pages/lab_setup.md %}) instructions.

-This assignent is located in the [lab_graphs](https://github.com/byu-cpe/ecen625_student/tree/main/lab_graphs) folder.
+1. This assignent is located in the [lab_graphs](https://github.com/byu-cpe/ecen625_student/tree/main/lab_graphs) folder.
 All commands shown assume you are located in that folder in your terminal.

 ### Install Packages
 You will need the following packages: